POSCO chooses Altibase over Oracle for its MES and lowers database-related TCO by over 60%.

 Current Customers: Samsung Electronics, POSCO and SeAh

-POSCO was in dire need of upgrading IT infrastructure for its aging blast furnaces.
+POSCO was in need of upgrading IT infrastructure for its aging blast furnaces.

-- POSCO needed to upgrade the stability and performance of its blast furnace management system to produce high quality light and high-strength steel plates.
+- POSCO needed to improve the stability and performance of its blast furnace management system to produce high quality light and high-strength steel plates.

 - POSCO needed to obtain, analyze and detect data related to any flaws of inner linings of blast furnaces in real time.